Skyb0rg007/OpenGL-Testing/README.md

 ### Help with ASAN

-Address Sanitizer is amazing, but I guess it may just not work with GLEW
+Address Sanitizer is amazing, but I guess it may just not work with GLEW or SDL2

 Example program run:

+    $ source dev/env.sh
+    $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Debug
     $ cmake --build .
     $ ./src/main